Naturally enough, the book I think by far the best in its analysis of the Tonkin Gulf Incidents is the one I myself wrote:

 Susann Walens, "Perspectives: Twenty-nine years ago this month an incident occurred in the Gulf of Tonkin that was to have profound effects."
 Vietnam Magazine, August 1993, pp. 58-63.
 Somewhat inaccurate.

 Eugene G. Windchy, Tonkin Gulf.
-New York: Doubleday, 1971. xxii, 358 pp. Of the three books on Tonkin Gulf published reasonable soon (within eight years) after the events, this seems to me the best.
+New York: Doubleday, 1971. xxii, 358 pp. Of the three books on Tonkin Gulf published during the first ten years after the events, this seems to me the best.

 David Wise, "Remember the Maddox!", Esquire, April 1968, pp. 56–62, 123–127.